eProsima/DDS-Router/.dev/scripts/README.md

 ddsrouter_tool                  +
 ```

-The reason why we divided the packages were:
+The reasons of the packages division are:

-1. Using the DDS Router as a library will be very useful in the future, avoiding to interact with it as an
+1. Using the DDS Router as a library will be very useful in future developments, avoiding to interact with it as an
   independent process.
-1. The dependencies of one part are no longer dependencies of the whole project.
+1. The dependencies of one package are no longer dependencies of the whole project.
-  Thus, the DDS Router could be used without the need of `yaml`.
+  Thus, the DDS Router could be used without requiring the `yaml` library.
-1. It is easier to organize and maintain small packages that a big one.
+1. It is easier to organize and maintain small packages than a big one.
 1. In the future utils and events are intended to be generic, and not only part of this project.
   (e.g. having a common Log library for many projects would be very useful).